navpil/muad-di/Readme.md

       this.userRepository = userRepository
     }

-If constructor accepts `UserRepository` then it already becomes a dependency inversion.
+If constructor accepts interface `UserRepository` then it already becomes a dependency inversion.

 Dependency injection can be done manually: